acmailer/acmailer/README.md

 ### Configuration options

-The mail service can be automatically configured by using the provided global configuration file.
-Supported options are fully explained at that file.
-This is what they are for.
+**Important!** The configuration has completly changed from v5.0.0 and is not compatible with earlier versions.
+If you want to upgrade, please, read this section.

+When the mail service is created, it automatically tries to find the `acmailer_options` config key under the global configuration, and it is initialized with it.
+An example configuration file is provided in `vendor/acelaya/zf2-acmailer/config/mail.global.php.dist` that you can copy to `config/autoload/mail.global.php`.

+Related configuration options are grouped under common keys.

 - **mail_adapter**: Tells the mail service what type of transport adapter should be used.
-Any object or classname implementing `Zend\Mail\Transport\TransportInterface` is valid.
+Any instance or classname implementing `Zend\Mail\Transport\TransportInterface` is valid.
+It is also possible to define a service and it will be automatically fetched.
-- **mail_adapter_service**: A service name to be used to get the transport object, in case standard transport configuration does not fit your needs.
-If defined, the **mail_adapter** option will be ignored.
+- **transport**: It is an alias for the **mail_adapter** option.
+Just use one or another.
+- **message_options**: Wraps message-related options
     - **from**: From email address.
     - **from_name**: From name to be displayed.
     - **to**: It can be a string with one destination email address or an array of multiple addresses.
     - **cc**: It can be a string with one carbon copy email address or an array of multiple addresses.
     - **bcc**: It can be a string with one blind carbon copy email address or an array of multiple addresses.
     - **subject**: Default email subject.
-- **body**: Default body to be used.
-Usually this will be generated at runtime, but can be set as a string at config file.
-It can contain HTML too.
+    - **body**: Wraps body configuration, like template, content or charset
+        - **content**: A string with the default content body, either in plan text or HTML.
+Use it for simple emails.
-- **body_charset**: The charset to be set to default body if it is a string.
-Default value is 'utf-8'.
+        - **charset**: Charset to be used in the email body.
+Default value is utf-8
-- **template**: Array with template configuration.
-It has 4 child options.
-    - *use_template*: True or false.
-Tells if template should be used, making the **body** option to be ignored.
+        - **use_template**: Tells if the body should be created from a template.
+If true, the **template** options will be used, ignoring the **content** option.
+Default value is `false`.
+        - **template**: Wraps the configuration to create emails from templates.
             - *path*: Path of the template.
 The same used while setting the template of a ViewModel (ie. 'application/index/list').
             - *params*: Array with key-value pairs with parameters to be sent to the template.
             - *children*: Array with children templates to be used within the main template (layout).
-Each one of them can have its own children.
+Each one of them can have its own children that will be recursively rendered.
 Look at `vendor/acelaya/zf2-acmailer/config/mail.global.php.dist` for details.
-- **attachments**: Allows to define an array of files that will be attached to the message, or even a directory that will be iterated to attach all found files.
+    - **attachments**: Wraps the configuration of attachements.
         - *files*: Array of files to be attached.
 Can be an associative array where keys are attachment names and values are file paths.
         - *dir*: Directory to iterate.
             - *iterate*: If it is not true, the directory won't be iterated.
+Default value is false.
             - *path*: The path of the directory to iterate looking for files.
 This files will be attached with their real names.
             - *recursive*: True or false.
-Tells if nested directories should be iterated too.
+Tells if nested directories should be recursively iterated too.
+- **smtp_options**: Wraps the SMTP configuration that is used when the mail adapter is a `Zend\Mail\Transport\Smtp` instance.
-- **server**: IP address or server name to be used while using a SMTP server.
-Only used for SMTP transport.
+    - **host**: IP address or server name of the SMTP server.
+Default value is 'localhost'.
-- **port**: SMTP server port while using SMTP transport.
+    - **port**: SMTP server port.
+Default value is 25.
-- **smtp_user**: Username to be used for authentication against SMTP server.
-If none is provided the `from` option will be used for this purpose.
-- **smtp_password**: Password to be used for authentication against SMTP server.
-- **ssl**: Defines type of connection encryption against SMTP server.
-Values are `false` to disable SSL, and 'ssl' or 'tls'.
-- **connection_class**: The connection class used for authentication while using SMTP transport.
+    - **connection_class**: The connection class used for authentication.
 Values are 'smtp', 'plain', 'login' or 'crammd5'
+    - **connection_config**
+        - **username**: Username to be used for authentication against the SMTP server.
+If none is provided the `message_options/from` option will be used for this purpose.
+        - **smtp_password**: Password to be used for authentication against the SMTP server.
+        - **ssl**: Defines the type of connection encryption against the SMTP server.
+Values are 'ssl', 'tls' or `false` to disable encryption.
+- **file_options**: Wraps the files configuration that will be used when the mail adapter is a `Zend\Mail\Transport\File` instance
-- **file_path**: Directory where the email will be saved while using a File transport.
+    - **path**: Directory where the email will be saved.
-- **file_callback**: Callback used to get the filename while using File transport.
+    - **callback**: Callback used to get the filename of the email.

-Many of the configuration options are specific for standard transport objects.
-If you are using a custom `Zend\Mail\Transport\TransportInterface` implementation, you can set the **mail_adapter_service** instead of the **mail_adapter** option, to define the service which returns the transport object.

 ### Event management